 scoring: The total distance is recorded.
 Usually the players record the interval number that the player went out on (e.g. 20-1 would be the first run of the 20 second level), and then calculate distance with a supplied chart.
 Best times are in the 16 to 18 ranges.

 variations: the test can be done with and without a ball (soccer, basketball), which incorporates a skill factor and makes the drill closer mimic the sport.
-Some variations of the test have the subjects walking the first 10 yard circuit, side stepping the seconds 10 yards, and sprinting the final 25 yard loop.
+Some variations of the test have the participants walking the first 10 yard circuit, side stepping the seconds 10 yards, and sprinting the final 25 yard loop.

 target population: This test was developed specifically for soccer players, though it is suitable for similar sports teams which are intermittent in nature.
 It is also being used for testing basketball players.